sudo-apt-install-tap/TaoTeChing/JOURNAL.md

 **Total time spent: 4hour**

-# March 16 3 PM: Revised the readme and added build guide
+# March 16: Revised the readme and added build guide

 So I added an index to allow users to click through the readme and other files.
 Also I added the build guide to help others build it ( which no one is going to do but anyways).